 - Small tip

 The 8W description was the biggest hesitation.
 I own a 40W soldering iron already and I hate it.
 The tips are too big for most of my tasks and it takes ages to melt the solder.
-Unimpressed I was waiting for the new toy to arrive.
+8W USB Soldering Iron doesn’t spark the confidence by specs only

 Is it broken?

-The USB-3.5mm (weird?) cable is long enough.
+The USB-3.5mm cable is long enough.
 It’s not too thick either so it doesn’t get in the way or pulls the pen in any way.
-The USB cable allows for the use of computer sockets, USB banks, ports etc. I have plenty of free USB ports built in around my desk to always have a comfortable access point.
+This is a USB 2.0 so you can use it with a plethora of devices: power banks, USB chargers or computer ports.
+I have plenty of free USB ports built-in around my desk to always have a comfortable access point.

 The soldering 8W USB Soldering Iron is fast.
 It melts fresh solder instantly on touch.
 The same goes for the solder on the boards.
 A touch of the tip and the surface is melted.
 I have done a small ESP8266 flash adapter using this iron and working with it was great.